pingevt/drupal-airtable/drupal-airtable.md

 - The "wall" dev team was able to easily see some real content very early on and flag issues
   - A lot of inductees had really long titles which needed to be addressed
-- We indentified issues with data entry before it became critical
+- We identified issues with data entry before it became critical
 - We were able to polish our CMS => Data => Cinder Pipeline in a timely manner
   - Not 2 hours before a deadline